 Jack’s parents, Kari and Jordan, began to look for information about hospitals and doctors with special expertise in diagnosing and treating celiac disease in children.
 Their research led them to the Center for Celiac Disease at Children’s Hospital of Philadelphia (CHOP).

-At their first appointment, Ritu Verma, MBChB, a pediatric gastroenterologist who is Director of the Center, looked at the lab reports and reviewed the family’s history.
+At their first appointment, Ritu Verma, MBChB, looked at the lab reports and reviewed the family’s history.
 She suggested additional blood tests to confirm if the results from the earlier labs had been accurate.

 The new tests also came back negative.
 With inconclusive results, Dr. Verma recommended that the family bring Jack back to the center for follow-up tests to watch for the emergence of the disease.
 In the meantime, Jack was encouraged to eat a normal diet, including foods with gluten.
 Although Jack potentially had celiac disease, he wasn’t displaying symptoms and he was growing well.